 The future of Facebook reach

-The ad content space became more and more competitive with time, and Facebook made the decision to not show everyone everything there is to show.
-Instead, users would see only content that was most relevant to them.
-This, of course, meant that audiences would shrink, and organic posts’ reach would continue to shrink as well.
+The ad content space became more and more competitive with time, and Facebook made the practical decision to not show everyone everything there is to show.
+Instead, users would only see the content that Facebook’s algorithm deemed most relevant to them.
+This, of course, meant that audiences of individual Pages and profiles would shrink, and the reach of organic posts would continue to decrease as well.